itzg/docker-minecraft-server/minecraft-server/README.md

 ## Attaching data directory to host filesystem

-In order to persist the Minecraft data, which you *probably want to do for a real server setup*, use the `-v` argument to map a directory on your host machine to the container's `/data` directory, such as:
+In order to readily access the Minecraft data, use the `-v` argument to map a directory on your host machine to the container's `/data` directory, such as:

     docker run -d -v /path/on/host:/data ...